Does your teen or tween struggle with self-esteem? Does your adolescent say, “You have to say that. You’re my mom/dad/grandparent”?

 Giving your teen/tween the responsibility to make decisions shows that you trust and believe in her.
 Decision-making requires taking action that clarifies your teen’s ideas and values.
 And, if she makes a wrong decision, she has the opportunity to learn, grow, and try again.
 This skill builds resilience which leads to feelings of competence!

 Praise effort and character over abilities and performance.
 Specific praise is more effective at building self-esteem than general praise.

 Imagine hearing, “You used many different strategies to learn all the muscles in the body.
 I saw you drawing and labeling diagrams, watching videos, and practicing athletic maneuvers to determine which muscles were firing.
 Your diligence helped you be successful!”
 Now imagine hearing, “Good job getting an A.” Which do you think is more helpful?

 Parents, as much as we want to pave the way for our adolescents, we must keep in mind that ultimately, their self-esteem increases when they work at goals themselves.
 It is infinitely harder to allow our teens/tweens to overcome struggles on their own in order to develop confidence and competence, than simply stating “Good job.
 You’re the best!”
 Yet, the right strategies are so much more effective!

-Parents, how do you instill confidence and resilience in your teenager or preteen?
+Parents, how do you build self-esteem in your teenager or preteen?
 And, mentor parents, what worked for you?

 For resources I used to write this article, please consider reading the following books.
 Thank you for supporting this site by clicking on the picture to use my affiliate link.